historical tours

-Throughout the school year, Crimson Key Society members give three historical tours daily, six days of the week.
+Throughout the school year, members of the Crimson Key Society give three historical tours each day, Monday through Saturday.
 These tour guides are selected for their enthusiasm, knowledge, and passion for Harvard history.
 As student ambassadors, members lead Harvard University’s official historical walking tours.
 CKS tours are free of charge and offered to the general public through the Harvard Information Center.

 During the hour-long tour, students usher groups around Harvard Yard, discussing key historical points, telling anecdotes, and answering questions, all while weaving in their own personal experience.
 These tours cover the range and change of Harvard’s history, and will hopefully inspire visitors to see the arc of Harvard’s history from the past to the present and into the future.